Eastern Cemetery and the American Revolution

 Capt.
 Lemuel Moody (1767–1846)

 Only seven years old when the war began, Moody joined the militia as a water boy at the age of 10.
 After a career at sea, he built and operated the Portland Observatory.
-He rests in Tomb A:60.
+He rests in tomb A:60.

 Sgt.
 William Moody (1756–1821)

 Lemuel Moody’s older brother was a drummer with the 1779 Penobscot Expedition, a disastrous attempt to drive British forces from Bagaduce (now Castine).
 William kept a diary that recounts the destruction of the American fleet and the disorderly retreat through the woods by survivors.
-He rests in grave G:19.
+He rests in plot G:19.

 Col. Enoch Freeman (1706–1788)

 At one time or another, Freeman held every important position in town.
 A leader of the patriot or Whig faction, he chaired the Committee of Safety and was a representive to the Massachusetts Provincial Congress.
-He rests in grave G:11.
+He rests in plot G:11.